ALPHANSO: Open-Source Modeling of ($\alpha$,n) Neutron Source Terms

 \subsection{Neutron Emission Spectra}

-\Cref{fig:spectra} provides neutron spectra computed by each code for mono-energetic $\alpha$-particle beams incident on 4 selected thick target elements, compared to experimental data from \citet{jacobs_energy_1983}.
+\Cref{fig:spectra} shows the absolute neutron emission spectra computed by each code for mono-energetic $\alpha$-particle beams incident on 4 selected thick target elements, compared to experimental data from \citet{jacobs_energy_1983}.
 We note that using TENDL-2023 data may give inaccurate results, since the ($\alpha$,n) cross sections given in TENDL differ significantly from the evaluated values given in JENDL-5 (see \cref{fig:an_xs}).
 ALPHANSO shows good agreement with both SOURCES-4A and experimental data across all tested elements.

-\Cref{fig:spectra} provides the mean absolute error of the energy spectrum calculated by each code (experimental spectra are taken from \cite{jacobs_energy_1983}).
-We find that ALPHANSO gives comparably accurate yields to both SOURCES-4A and SOURCES-4C.